Do you know why I believe in the power of prayer? Prayer is powerful because it disrupts the status quo in your life.

-*** Disclosure: The post contains affiliate links through which I earn a small commission from qualifying purchases, at no coast to you.***
+*** Disclosure: The post contains affiliate links through which I earn a small commission from qualifying purchases, at no cost to you.***

 In this season of the Coronavirus pandemic, we need the power of prayer.